Van Wagner & Wood Home Page

 SEX CRIMES

-If the conviction is for a serious sex offender crime, the penalties may include additional sentences.
+If a person is convicted for a serious sex crime, the sentence will include additional penalties.
 See Sex Crimes.

 Third Degree Sexual Assault | Fourth Degree Sexual Assault |